ccwj1970/QR-Code-Generator/README.md

 # QR-Code-Generator
-Using Basic DOM to make a QR code generator
+This project features a QR code generator built with HTML/CSS/JavaScript DOM.
+Users can input text, prompting the immediate creation of various QR codes.
+Furthermore, Safari is utilized in tandem with the Web Share API to enable effortless sharing functionality